Skip to content

 Note

-After installing this kernel, if you plug in a monitor after the mini PC has booted, it will not display anything.
-To use the monitor, plug it in before booting the mini PC.
-You can restore normal monitor behavior by building a kernel that skips the Intel graphics option above (but it will impact latency performance).
+One side effect of excluding the Intel graphics driver is that if you connect a monitor after the mini PC has already booted, it will not display anything.
+If you want to use a monitor, you can simply plug it in before booting the mini PC.
+If you prefer normal monitor behavior, you can include the Intel graphics driver when building your kernel (at the cost of worse latency performance).

-To set the new real-time kernel as the default boot option, follow these steps:
+Follow these steps to set the new real-time kernel as the default boot option:

 sudo update-grub